isch1zo/Windows-PrivEsc-cheatsheat/README.md

     > schtasks /query /fo LIST /v
   - in PowerShell
     > Get-ScheduledTask | where {$_.TaskPath-notlike"\Microsoft*"} | ft TaskName,TaskPath,State

 6- Startup Apps

-  - Windows has a startup directory for apps that should start for all users:<br />
+  - Windows has a startup directory for apps that should start for all users:
-   >C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp<br />
+   > C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp

-   If we can create files in this directory, we can use our reverse shell executable and escalate privileges when an admin logs in.<br />
+   If we can create files in this directory, we can use our reverse shell executable and escalate privileges when an admin logs in.
    Note: the created file should be shortcut files with (.lnk) extention.

    - First: check your permissions on the StartUp directory: